RudiHansen/CCComputer/README.md

 Need to figure out some way to avoid this from happening.
 Perhaps something about asking the computer if its ok to go, and then the computer checks if someone else if blocking.
 If the answer is someone is blocking, then wait 30 sec and try again.

+## TestDisplayTurtleMinerStatus.exe
+Consider adding the list of Turtles running, and their status, to the display.
+(TurtleJobs.dat) General rework of layout of the app.

+## Problem in move.byPassBlock
+Some times the turtle gets into a loop trying to pass first one way, and the the other, and does this forever.
+Also perhaps I need to make a check for if the turtle moves out of its area, since it should newer do that.
+And perhaps also a check for if the turtle gets too far away from the starting position.

 ## Edit turtle job
 Change to Edit turtle job, I would like to be able to change the Job data, like changing the starting or ending coordinates.